 Before we discuss when exactly you need to start feeding other food when you ran out, we’ll cover all the options that you have.

 During the first 2 or 3 days without fish food, aquarium fish will eat algae and scavenge for leftovers.
-After this there are several alternatives such as vegetables (lettuce, cucumber and zucchini) or meat (beef heart, cod or tilapia).
+After this, several alternatives exist, such as vegetables (lettuce, cucumber, and zucchini) or meat (beef heart, cod or tilapia).
 Adjust the diet based on the type and size of the fish.

 Most community aquarium fish are either herbivores or omnivores, which means that vegetables are your best solution.
 Whether you’ve ran out of fish food or not, supplementing your fish’s diet with vegetables is always a good idea.

 - Peas (without skin)

 From experience, I can tell you that your fish will probably not eat all these vegetables.
 When they’re used to eating dried food like flakes or pallets, they will not immediately recognize the vegetables as food.
 This will take some time and you’ll need patience.

 Not all vegetables are immediately ready to put in your tank.
 It’s best that you briefly boil the vegetables to make them softer and make them sink.
 After you’ve boiled them you must first let them cool in some cold water before adding them to the tank.

 When feeding small fish, try cutting the vegetables in small “bite-sized” pieces.